sumanb007/kubernetes/sample-project/README.md

 ### 5.3.2 StorageClass and PVC Provisioning

+**StorageClass**

 This acts as the storage "blueprint" for dynamic provisioning.
 Abstracts the underlying NFS storage from applications.
-Without a StorageClass, we would have to manually create PVs for each PVC, which is not scalable.
-When the MongoDB StatefulSet creates a new pod (replica), it will create a PVC based on the template, and the NFS provisioner will automatically provision a PV and bind to that PVC.
-When a PVC is created and specifies the StorageClass (by name), the provisioner associated with that StorageClass will dynamically create a PV for that PVC.
+- Without a StorageClass, we would have to manually create PVs for each PVC, which is not scalable.
+- When the MongoDB StatefulSet creates a new pod (replica), it will create a PVC based on the template, and the NFS provisioner will automatically provision a PV and bind to that PVC.
+- When a PVC is created and specifies the StorageClass (by name), the provisioner associated with that StorageClass will dynamically create a PV for that PVC.

 `nfs-storageclass.yml`
 ```yaml